Renovo: Sensor-Based Visual Assistive Technology for Physiotherapists in the Rehabilitation of Stroke Patients with Upper Limb Motor Impairments: Acknowledgements

-\begin{acks} This research was not funded by any private or public agencies.
-The authors would like to acknowledge the support received from Mohammad Ishrak Abedin while generating the image illustrations of therapeutic postures in the system interface.
-The authors thank the participants of this study for their invaluable time and effort, and declare no conflict of interest that might have altered the course of this study in any manner. \end{acks}
+This research was not funded by any private or public agencies.
+The authors express their heartfelt gratitude to the participants for their valuable time and effort in making this study possible.